 You need to produce at least 2 products, but you are welcome to include more.
-If relevant, you can also list PE deliverables (i.e., portfolio and presentation).
-However, your PE deliverables do not count towards the 2 products required for the Learning Contract and Portfolio.
+If relevant, you can also list PE deliverables (i.e., portfolio and presentation) in your competency table.
+However, your PE deliverables do not count towards the 2 products required for the Learning Agreement and Portfolio.